 Billiken Shuttle Service

-The Billiken Shuttle Service is available for faculty, staff, students and SLU visitors and provides transportation around campus in a safe and time-efficient way.
+The Billiken Shuttle Service provides transportation around campus in a safe and time-efficient way.
+The service is available for faculty, staff, students and SLU visitors.

 - Grand Shuttle